 Who is behind this?

 SINCLAIR SEXSMITH (they/them) is an award-winning queer trans masc writer focusing on queer culture, trauma, dominance, submission, spiritual kink, and transgender and nonbinary issues.
 Sinclair’s creative nonfiction and queer erotica writings are widely published online and in more than thirty anthologies, including eight volumes of Best Lesbian Erotica series.
-They are the editor of Best Lesbian Erotica of the Year Volume 4, Volume 5, Volume 6, Best Lesbian Erotica 2012, Erotix: Literary Journal of Somatics, and Say Please: Lesbian BDSM Erotica.
+They are the editor of Best Lesbian Erotica of the Year Volume 4, Volume 5, Volume 6, Volume 7, Best Lesbian Erotica 2012, Erotix: Literary Journal of Somatics, and Say Please: Lesbian BDSM Erotica.
 Their short story collection, Sweet & Rough: Queer Kink Erotica, was a 2015 finalist for a Lambda Literary Award.
 Sinclair writes at sugarbutch.net since 2006, recognized numerous places as one of the top sex blogs.
 They have been teaching about erotic writing, the power of queer narratives, somatic arts, and many sex and kink techniques since 2002.
-Sinclair is an international leather titleholder, a pretty good cook, and an avid creative journaler.
+Sinclair is an international leather titleholder and an avid creative journaler, and lives on unceded Duwamish land.
 Follow all their work at patreon.com/mrsexsmith.

 Do I have to write erotica?